RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-CDEI-portfolio-of-AI-assurance-technique.md

 ---
 title:  "CDEI portfolio of AI assurance techniques"
-excerpt:  "This page provides details about the CDEI portfolio of AI assurance techniques a (...)"
+excerpt:  "This page provides details about the CDEI portfolio of AI assurance techniques and how to use it. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Catalo.png
 sidebar: